Preparing for Birth: Setting the Stage

 -

-General impression of the hospital and the staff
+Overall impression of the clinic and staff

 -